gKislik/AncestryInference/README.md

 + synthfst-new-FINALPROC.sh and fst-FINALPROC.sh are used for submitting jobs, similar to loop.sh.
 They take a text file with samples on each line.
 + proc1-pca-fst.sh is used by fst-FINALPROC.sh to analyze the non-synthetic samples
 + proc1-pca-newsynthvcf-fst.sh is used by synthfst-new-FINALPROC.sh to analyze synthetic PLINK samples made by make-synthetic-plink.sh
++ bootSCOPE.sh and bootSCOPE_helper.sh were used to bootstrap standard deviations for the prediction of breeds within the reference population
++ bootSCOPE_helper.sh does most of the heavy lifting, bootSCOPE.sh is used for job submission.